jamescowens/Boxel-Demo/README.md

 # Boxel Demo
 Boxel has a fair number of dependencies under the hood.
-This exmple will help you get everything you need to start streaming video to a Minecraft plugin.
+This example will help you get everything you need up and running for streaming video to a Minecraft plugin.

 # Setup
-First, let's get a streaming client up and running.
+First, let's get a web client started.

 ## Web Client